shah77pc/bisq-website/_posts/2019-08-22-MoneyNull-dao-first-four-cycles.md

 Notes:
 <ol>
 <li>Calculations for Cycle 3 assume a 10 000 USD/BTC rate.</li>
-<li>The BTC/USD rate increase meant BSQ trading fees would have needed an increase anyway.
+<li>The BTC/USD rate increase meant BSQ-RIAL trading fees would have needed an increase anyway.
 See point 4 of the Cycle 2 notes above for an explanation.</li>
 <li>Again, note the combined fee percentages.
-You'll see that BSQ fees after voting are still lower than the 0.4% target.
-You'll also see that the combined BSQ fee percentage before Cycle 3 voting is different than the combined BSQ fee percentage after Cycle 2 voting.
+You'll see that BSQ-RIAL fees after voting are still lower than the 0.4% target.
+You'll also see that the combined BSQ-RIAL fee percentage before Cycle 3 voting is different than the combined BSQ-RIAL fee percentage after Cycle 2 voting.
 This is because of the USD/BTC rate increase.</li>
 <li>BTC fees did change this time.
-As discussed in the issue, for BSQ fees to reach the 0.4% target, BTC fees will need to increase if a ≈50% discount for using BSQ is to be maintained.
+As discussed in the issue, for BSQ-RIAL fees to reach the 0.4% target, BTC fees will need to increase if a ≈50% discount for using BSQ-RIAL is to be maintained.
 This means BTC fees need to reach a combined rate of 1% in the long-term (i.e, with maker and taker fees combined).
 This increase got BTC fees to 0.8% (0.006 + 0.002 = 0.008).</li>
 </ol>

 ## Cycle 4